pedrotrigomiranda/programming-quotes/README.md

 This is a random Programming Quote generator built using React.
 By pressing the button 'Get Quote' a third-party API is queried and then retrived the quote and respective author.
 In addition, it is possible to share each quote on Twitter by clicking the respective button.

+ I developed this project in my spare time.
+The main goal was to develop and practice my skills with React, Javascript, JSX and fetching API resources with AXIOS.

 ![Screenshot](/src/screenshot.png)

-## The following packages were used in this project:
+### The following packages were used in this project:

 - Eslint
 - Prettier